 i.
 “Now, after preparing their minds for rebuke, acting like a good, experienced surgeon, who touches the wound gently when a painful remedy must be used, Paul begins to handle them more severely.”
 (Calvin)

 c.
-The contrast to divisions is to be perfectly joined together in the same mind and in the same judgment.
+But that you be perfectly joined together in the same mind and in the same judgment: The contrast to divisions is to be perfectly joined together in the same mind and in the same judgment.
 Instead of being torn apart, Paul pleads that they would be joined together in the same mind and in the same judgment.

 i.
 Barclay on joined together: “A medical word used of knitting together bones that have been fractured, or joining together a joint that has been dislocated.
 The disunion is unnatural and must be cured.”